-With Dzigar Kongtrul Rinpoche, Dungse Jampal Norbu, and Elizabeth Mattis Namgyel
+With Dzigar Kongtrul Rinpoche, Dungse Jampal Norbu, Elizabeth Mattis Namgyel, and Pema Chodron

 Dzigar Kongtrul Rinpoche, the founder of Mangala Shri Bhuti, leads NSS.
-We are delighted to have Dungse Jampal Norbu (Kongtrul Rinpoche’s dharma heir), Elizabeth Mattis Namgyel (his wife and most senior student), and Pema Chodron (one of MSB's senior students), join Rinpoche in co-teaching NSS.
-(You can view the teaching schedule in the right side bar.)
+We are delighted to have Dungse Jampal Norbu (Kongtrul Rinpoche’s dharma heir), and Elizabeth Mattis Namgyel (his wife and most senior student) join Rinpoche in co-teaching NSS.
+In addition, special guest Pema Chodron will give one talk on July 14.

 Kongtrul Rinpoche is known for extracting from the teachings what is essentially relevant to modern students, and for his humor, kindness, and insistence on the profound value of dharma.
 Dungse Jampal articulates a refreshingly unassuming experience of the teachings, often peppered with humorous anecdotes and surprising analogies.
 Elizabeth Mattis Namgyel has become known for her approach of “open questioning” -- finding the Middle Way view of life’s most challenging questions.
-Pema Chodron is the best-selling author of many books who known for her humor and her teachings on staying open in all circumstances.
+Pema Chodron is an American Buddhist nun and author of many best-selling books including When Things Fall Apart and Living Beautifully.

 More about The Three Vehicles of Tibetan Buddhism